Phrasing

 ongoing improvement of your shorthand, and is not a luxury or a

-While doing the margins, look for blemishes on the paper and remove
+While drawing in the margins, look for blemishes on the paper and remove

 during dictation you notice a blemish or greasy spot, avoid that